 Strong market competition and new customer demands have led advanced financial companies to trust artificial intelligence.
-And AI turned out to be a reliable assistant to stay ahead of the competition and provide customers with personalized service at a reduced cost.
+And AI has turned out to be a reliable assistant to stay ahead of the competition and provide customers with personalized service at a reduced cost.
 Here are some institutions that get help from technology in upgrading old services or providing new ones:

 AI-based solutions help fintech startups compete with these types of organisations or establish cooperation with them through B2B.
-And in B2C, there are intermediaries who make money on creating complex services from many small ones provided by different companies.
+And in B2C, there are intermediaries who make money by creating complex services from many small ones provided by different companies.

-In the last 20 years, the computing race has revolutionised again.
+In the last 20 years, the computing race has revolutionised everything.
 Now in finance, artificial intelligence is helping to increase efficiency and improve results.
 Machine learning, deep learning, neural networks, big data analytics, and other technologies have enabled computers to process diverse and vast datasets.

 According to the prediction of Autonomous Next, by 2030, AI will help banks cut expenses by 22%.
 In money terms, the global economy will reach $1 trillion.